SET-3G™ High-Strength Epoxy Adhesive

 This product's information may differ depending on the category of use.
 You are currently viewing details related to Strong-Rod® URS Components.
 You can also view product information related to the category: Epoxy Anchoring Adhesives

-SET-3G is the latest innovation in epoxy anchoring adhesives with high design strength and proven performance.
+SET-3G is an epoxy-based anchoring adhesive with high design strength and proven performance.
 SET-3G is a 1:1 ratio, two-component, anchoring adhesive for concrete (cracked and uncracked).
 SET-3G installs and performs in a variety of environmental conditions and temperature extremes.

 - Exceptional performance — superior bond strengths permit ductile solutions in high seismic areas.

 - Design flexibility — improved sustained load performance at elevated temperature.

 - Jobsite versatility — can be specified for all base material conditions when in-service temperatures range from -40°F (-40°C) to 176°F (80°C).

 - Recognized per ICC ES AC308 for post-installed rebar development and splice length design provisions.